OpenMS/OpenMS-docs/docs/installations/installation-on-gnu-linux.md

 If Singularity images fail to download or run, try to use the Docker images as Singularity will automatically convert them.

-Dockerfiles to build different kind of images (corresponding to build instructions, e.g. on ArchLinux) yourself can be found on
-GitHub in our [OpenMS/dockerfiles](https://github.com/OpenMS/dockerfiles) repository.
+Dockerfiles to build different kind of images (e.g., for ArchLinux) yourself can be found on GitHub in our [OpenMS/dockerfiles](https://github.com/OpenMS/dockerfiles) repository.
+They usually follow our build instructions closely, so you can have a look on how this is done in a clean environment.

 ## Build OpenMS from source